puresight/puresight.github.io/tech/static-site-generators.md

 - tools
 - website
 subject: websites
-description: "SSG’s remake web pages when changes happen to a site, to produce digital presence that is as scalable (and secure) as it is simple."
+description: "SSG’s rebuild web pages on change.
+This process forms websites as scalable as they are secure."
 image:
   alt: "OctoJekyll"
   caption: "Octojekyll"